amingilani/wv-payreporter/README.md

 This app is a solution to Wave's [se-challenge-payroll](https://github.com/wvchallenges/se-challenge-payroll) challenge.
 This application goes beyond the challenge outlined in the assignment and goes beyond the initial requirement.

-Please note, while this application remains easy to review, some of the design decisions were optimized to show off my skills and would not reflect decisions I'd usually take while building an MVP.
-E.g. I could have either used only service objects or only tableless models.
-Instead, to show off my ability in each, I used both service objects and created a tableless model.
+Please note, while this application remains easy to review, some of the design decisions were optimized to demonstrate my skills and would not reflect decisions I'd usually take while building an MVP.

 Key features: